STRICTA: Structured Reasoning in Critical Text Assessment for Peer Review and Beyond: Appendix

 \paragraph{Formative Study} We perform the formative study with three PhD students from the same research lab as the two senior experts.
 Following a similar setup as described in the final annotation study (in Section \ref{sec:data_collection}), we linearized the workflow.
 We asked them to assess a paper selected by their preference, providing answers for each step.
 For the formative study, the annotators work without any specific annotation interface and simply append the answers to a text document.
 We summarize our findings from this formative study in the following.

 First, the annotators did not finish the full workflow of $106$ steps within the three hours of the study, suggesting that the workflow should be subselected to keep the annotation practical.
-Second, the annotators tended to ignore the causal dependencies between the steps, meaning that they answered several steps in isolation based on the paper and not their own prior answers.
+Second, the annotators tended to not use the causal dependencies explicitly between the steps, meaning that they answered several steps based on the paper and not referring to their own prior answers.
 The main obstacle for this lied in the lack of a tailored annotation interface that presents prior answers and enforces the causal structure.
 Third, annotators need training to get an overview of the workflow graph to avoid redundantly stating similar facts across multiple steps.
 An easy option to revise prior answers might also be interesting for that purpose.\\

 In response to these observations, we designed the final evaluation study setup to collect the dataset underlying the SCM (as described in \ref{sec:data_collection}).
 More details on the annotation interface can be found in the Appendix \ref{ssec:annotation_study}.